MatheusMulder/creating_odata_for_sapui5/README.md

 d.
 Try using json format for better viewing
 ![](SNAG0012.png)

 e.
-Check your metadata (Pay attention to this, very import to check the details of oData Service)
+Check your metadata (Pay attention to this, very important to check the details of oData Service)
 ![](SNAG0011.png)

 f.
 Copy this link and paste in your browser